 The Founders understood that the government they were able to create at that time would not ensure the unalienable rights of all, but they laid the foundation for a government that would.
 They built the means for future generations to create a “more perfect union” into the U.S. Constitution.

 We as a nation today have the economic means of ensuring the economic rights of all.
-Those of us who have been able to escape from a legacy of poverty or discrimination don’t need to be compensated.
+Those of us who have been able to escape from a legacy of poverty or discrimination doesn’t need to be compensated.
 We were given not only an opportunity but also the “ability” to succeed economically, in spite of our legacy.
 If we are able to meet our basic economic needs, we have all the income or wealth we need.
 We may not be wealthy, but we have all we need to be happy.
 Our children, grandchildren, and their children may not be so fortunate.
-As I wrote in my previous posts, those who have benefited most from the legacy of discrimination, meaning the wealthiest one-percent or maybe even ten-percent, have the economic ability and logical responsibility to pay the economic cost of reparation—through taxes.
+As I wrote in my previous posts, those who have benefited most from the legacy of discrimination, meaning the wealthiest one percent or maybe even ten percent, have the economic ability and logical responsibility to pay the economic cost of reparation—through taxes.

 If someone wants to label me a socialist, communist, or un-American for asking the U.S. government to fulfill the promises of the Declaration of Independence and the U.S. Constitution, then so be it!
-I believe we can still fulfill the promises of the Founders of the democratic republic of the United States of America.
+I believe we can still fulfill the promises of the Founders of the democratic Republic of the United States of America.
 If we fail to do so, the American empire will suffer the same fate as those of the past.
 An economy rooted in extraction, exploitation, and discrimination is simply not sustainable.